-Involving Upstate's senior leadership, board and employees in Upstate's sustainability program.
+Describe the involvement of the nominated organization's senior leadership, board, and employees in its sustainability program.

 Sustainability at Upstate is not confined to one person, committee or task force.
 Instead, sustainability has gradually evolved into a culture that is influencing daily operations in a truly beneficial way.
 This culture, focused on sustainability, begins with Upstate's leadership and permeates every level of management and staff.